More

 6. Speakia: Kids English Fun

-Designed for kids that speak English as a second language, Speakia drives learning by encouraging kids to listen and speak as part of their language lessons.
-It offers a comprehensive approach by focusing on pronunciation, vocabulary, speaking, and sentence structure!
+Designed for kids who speak English as a second language, Speakia drives learning by encouraging kids to listen and speak as part of their language lessons.
+It offers a comprehensive approach focusing on pronunciation, vocabulary, speaking, and sentence structure!

 Price: Free (with in-app purchases)